 They are an easy prey for a hungry pride of lions and therefore can be very aggressive.
 When a buffalo decides to attack, they do not give warning charges, but just go for their “victim”.
 In Africa, they are also nicknamed “killer cows”.

-Together with the cape buffalo, elephants are the easier animals to spot of the big five.
+Together with the cape buffalo, the African elephants are the easier animals to spot of the big five.
 Not only due to their size but also there are plenty of elephants in most of the African game parks.
 The females can be seen in large herds with their offspring, whilst the male elephants tend to be roaming around the bush by themselves.

 There are 2 types of rhino in Africa, the black and the white.
 They are both grey in colour but got their names due to a miscommunication in the early days.
-The term “wyd” (which is afrikaans for wide) was heard as white by the british.
+The term “wyd” (which is afrikaans for wide) was heard as white by the British.
 The white rhino has a wide lip, while the black rhino has a hooked lip.

-Most tourists and guides will count the white rhino as part of the big five.
+Most tourists and guides will count the white rhino as part of the big 5 safari.
 But in fact, the white rhino is much more peaceful and much less aggressive than the black rhino, therefore the white rhino was not part of the big five.
 The black rhino is more difficult to find while on safari, because they tend to roam in between bushes while the territory of the white rhino is open grassland.
 Also there are more white than black rhino left in the wild, making the black rhino much harder to see.

 I have a lot of photos of rhinos, but of the black rhino I could not manage to make a close up in the wild.
 The first photo is of a black rhino taken in Etosha national park.
 The latter is the white rhino up close and personal in Pilanesberg, South Africa.